Name and Identity

 Necessary Self-reflection

-Founded in 1990, the SSMEIC emerged in a geopolitical, intellectual, and scientific context vastly different from today’s.
-Thus, it is crucial to reassess the identity and mission of our society in light of contemporary developments while maintaining a critical perspective.
-Particularly, this involves staying attuned to the research and concerns of our members, grounded in the reality of our activities.
+Established in 1990, the SSMEIC originated in a geopolitical, intellectual, and scientific context that starkly contrasts with today’s environment.
+Therefore, it is essential to reassess our society's identity and mission in light of contemporary developments, while maintaining a critical perspective.
+Particularly, this involves staying attuned to the research and concerns of our members.

 Evolving perceptions

-The meanings attached to “civilisation/civiltà” have undergone significant changes in recent times, especially with the rise of theories like the “clash of civilizations.”
+In recent times, the meanings attached to the French and Italian concept of “civilisation/civiltà” have undergone significant transformations, particularly with the rise of theories such as the “clash of civilisations.”
 This evolution calls for reflection.
-By refraining from using the terms “civilisation islamique/civiltà islamica”, the SSMEIC explicitly rejects simplistic and essentialist views on contemporary dynamics, which often categorize the world into discrete and homogeneous civilizations.
+By steering clear of the expressions “civilisation islamique/civiltà islamica”, the SSMEIC explicitly rejects simplistic and essentialist views that categorise the world into discrete and homogeneous civilisations.

 Evolution from 1990: Navigating Modern Disquiet